spences10/scottspence.com/posts/2020/06/22/my-vscode-extensions/index.md

 Really useful for getting file names in code, I use it all the time for images in Markdown files.

-Search for `christian-kohler.path-intellisense` in the VSCode extensions tab.
+Search for `christian-kohler.path-intellisense` in the VS Code extensions tab.

 ## GitLens